axa-group/bauta.js/packages/bautajs-fastify-example/README.md

 - GET `/api/chuckfacts/{string}`
   - Returns a list of chuckfacts from the string
   - Shows how to use the cache decorator in a resolver
-- GET `/api/cats`
-  - Returns a list of cat facts
 - GET `/api/minimap`
   - Returns an object with all the defined key-values
 - GET `/api/minimap/${key}`